-The AASB has issued a number of new and amended Accounting Standards that have mandatory application dates for future reporting periods, some of which are relevant to the company.
-The directors have decided not to early adopt any of the new and amended pronouncements.
-Their assessment of the pronouncements that are relevant to the company but applicable in future reporting periods is set out below:
+The AASB has issued a number of new and amended Accounting Standards that have mandatory application dates for future reporting periods, some of which are relevant to the Company.
+The directors have decided not to early-adopt any of the new and amended pronouncements.
+The following sets out their assessment of the pronouncements that are relevant to the Company and applicable in future reporting periods.